-John Arthur Cameron Nevett First appointed as a director in 1993.
-A former practising solicitor.
-Partner of Fraser Nevett & Frawley - Retired 30 June 2010.

-Resigned as director 16 August 2018

 Francis Damien Frawley First appointed as a director in 1993.
 A practising solicitor.
-Partner of

-Nevett Wilkinson Frawley Pty Ltd.

-Life governor of Child & Family Services Inc.

-Ownership interest of 16,967 shares in Central Victorian Investments Ltd.

-Peter Alexander Bain First appointed as a director in 1999.
+Special Counsel of Nevett Wilkinson Frawley.
+Life governor of Child & Family Services Inc. Ownership interest of 16,967 shares in Central Victorian Investments Ltd. Peter Alexander Bain First appointed as a director in 1999.
 A former practising solicitor who retired 30 June 2012.
 Vice Chairman of Geelong Tryboys Brigade.
 Life Governor of Vision Australia Foundation.

-Ownership interest of 16,967 shares in Central Victorian Investments Ltd.

-Peter John Catramados First appointed as a director in 2015.

-A Fellow of the Mortgage and Finance Association of Australia (MFAA)

-and an Accredited Mortgage Consultant.
+Ownership interest of 16,967 shares in Central Victorian Investments Ltd. Peter John Catramados First appointed as a director in 2015.
+A Fellow of the Mortgage and Finance Association of Australia (MFAA) and an Accredited Mortgage Consultant.
 Past Victorian State President of the MFAA and National Director and current member of the MFAA Disciplinary Tribunal.

-Ownership interest of 16,967 shares in Central Victorian Investments Ltd.

-David Peter Draper First appointed as a director in 2015.
+Ownership interest of 16,967 shares in Central Victorian Investments Ltd. David Peter Draper First appointed as a director in 2015.
 Managing Director of Draper's Civil Contracting Pty Ltd since 1989.
-Directorships held in numerous Commercial, Industrial and Residential
+Directorships held in numerous Commercial, Industrial and Residential Property Businesses.

-Property Businesses.

 Ownership interest of 16,967 shares in Central Victorian Investments Ltd.

-Directors' Report For the Year Ended 30 June 2019
+Directors' Report For the Year Ended 30 June 2020

-Information on directors

-Mark Bain First appointed as a director in 2019

-Bachelor of Arts

-Mark also has a background and interests in the property development business and directorship in this space.
+Information on directors Mark Bain First appointed as a director in 2019 Bachelor of Arts Mark also has a background and interests in the property development business and directorships in this space.
 Manager of a local retail business for last 25 years.
+Dominic Peter Dunne First appointed as a director in 2020 Dominic is a CPA, with extensive tax and business services experience.
+He has also spent time working on the other side on both family businesses and listed multi-national companies.
+Dominic is also a Xero Certified Consultant.
+Ownership Interest of 3,083 shares in Central Victorian Investments Ltd.